Food Marathon at Taipei Night Market

 In Taiwan, I found that “everything”.
-After a trip to Taiwan, I really want to share with you guys about some special, mouth-watering street foods that I tried in the tour.
+After a trip to Taiwan, I really want to share with you guys some special, mouth-watering street foods that I tried on the tour.
 Particularly, my food list is going to be written through night markets in Taipei, which is a spotlight in Taiwanese culture.

 So, let the food marathon begin!

-1. Shilin Night Market – The No.1 Night Market in Taiwan
+1. Shilin Night Market – The No. 1 Night Market in Taiwan

 Shilin’s infrastructures include two areas: Shilin’s building and a variety of stores around the building.
 Shilin’s building has 1 story and 3 basements.
 On the 1st floor, it is a place for selling countless goods such as clothing, souvenirs, accessories, etc. About 3 basements, there are 2 ones used for parking, and one is so-called as the food heaven that includes unique, super delicious specialties of Taiwan.

 As a street food-centered market, there are lines of food stalls formed on both sides of Jihe road, so you can enjoy easily food while observing the noisy inviting sounds coming from vendors.
 There are tons of dishes you can try there, but I highly recommend oyster omelet, which is the iconic dish in the market.
 The oyster omelet is made from beaten eggs, minced chives, and fresh oysters.
-The mixture will be cooked on a large, flat pan on high heat until it turns to yellow, the food will be topped with a homemade sauce before served.
+The mixture will be cooked on a large, flat pan on high heat until it turns yellow, the food will be topped with a homemade sauce before being served.

 2. Raohe Night Market – The Collection of Taiwanese Notable Dishes

-Although Raohe is not as big as Shilin, it appeals tourists around the world by a handful of Taiwan’s specialties.
+Although Raohe is not as big as Shilin, it appeals to tourists around the world through a handful of Taiwan’s specialties.
 So getting out of the market with a hungry stomach is totally impossible.
 Raohe’s address is Raohe street, Songshan district.
 You can visit it by train, or by MRT.
 By MRT, you can take the green line to Songshan station, exit 5.
-The market is in the right across the street.
-On the other hand, by the train, you can take any local northbound train from Taipei main station to Songshan station, then locate MRT, exit 5.
+The market is right across the street.
+On the other hand, by train, you can take any local northbound train from Taipei main station to Songshan station, then locate MRT, exit 5.
 Apart from Shilin, Raohe has more interesting things that could draw your attention just at first glance such as jewelry, souvenirs, and so on.

 Now, the best part: food.
 If Shilin is famous for its oyster omelet, Raohe has the best pork pepper buns in the rest of Taiwan.
 The dish is so good that it is labeled as 5-star Michelin street food.
 It is a combination of crispy texture on one side and juicy in the other one.
 To make it, the vendor will flatten fermented doughs into round shapes, then they scope a spoon of marinated pork on the doughs and cover it by another round-shaped dough.
 After that, the vendors will put all of the doughs into a barrel and grill them until they are well-cooked.
 The smell coming from fresh grilled buns is really hard to resist this amazing dish, so don’t hesitate to put pork pepper bun into your bucket list when you visit Taiwan.